 Establish farmer research network (FRN) in the western region of Kenya, including farmers, non-governmental organizations (NGOs) and agricultural researchers already working in the region.Collaborate with researchers and NGOs to test the performance of promising technologies across a range of environments that represent the social and ecological diversity of the region.Develop a better understanding of which specific technologies are best suited to specific conditions and why; while empowering farmers to understand how to conduct simple, scientifically valid comparisons to help them to improve crop performance on their own farms.

-The project has been using checklist of principles of experimentation for the last 3 years.
+The project has been using a checklist of principles of experimentation for the last 3 years.
 However the principle of ‘Keeping good records of what you do and what you see’ has proved difficult to get accepted.
 What information do farmers consider valuable to their decision making processes?
-What information are farmers interested in? (what do […]
+What information are farmers interested in? (what […]

 The CCRP generates knowledge based on principles of agroecology (AE) to support farmers in having improved nutrition and income in sustainable ways.
 This is achieved through knowledge co-creation using farmer research networks (FRNs) that include extension, research, and farmers, and through collaboration between different types of institutions and people in communities of practice.
 In the ESAf […]